Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 Within this repository there is an example Java project built in Eclipse, contained within the <i>Example Project</i> folder, which contains an agent that explores the game through random movements.

-Full source of the ZPlet jar that allows the interface between agents and the Z Machine is included within the <i>Source</i> folder.
+A second example project exists within the <i>Python - Example Project</i> which demonstrates using the frameworks build-in IOAgent.java class that allows exterior packages to interact with the Z-Machine.

 For more information on using these resources and getting started, please visit TODO.